 Record keeping is beneficial for adult tortoises as well.
-A loss of weight can indicate health problems, and a sudden weight gain in a mature female star is a good indicator that she's carrying eggs.
+A loss of weight can indicate health problems, and a sudden weight gain in a mature female tortoise is a good indicator that she's carrying eggs.

 For length, the most commonly used measure is the straight line carapace length (SCL).
 It is the distance from the carapace (top shell) front edge to the back edge measured straight across the plastron (bottom shell).
 You can also measure the curved carapace length (CCL).
 It's the the distance from the carapace front edge to the back edge over the carapace.
 Straight line plastron length (SPL) can me measured as well.

 If you don't have a caliper, you can mark the carapace edges on a piece of paper or draw the outline of the shell.
 Do this monthly on the same paper, and you can instantly see how much your tortoise has grown!